Government Healthcare Fraud

-Health care fraud against the United States occurs when an individual or corporation files a claim to obtain reimbursement from the government for healthcare products or services under false pretenses.
-The two most visible programs vulnerable to healthcare fraud are Medicare, the government program that serves people age 65 and older, and Medicaid, which covers people with low incomes.
+Healthcare fraud against the government occurs when an individual or corporation files a claim to obtain reimbursement from government healthcare programs for products or services based on false claims.
+The two government health care programs most vulnerable to fraud and abuse are Medicare, which serves people who are 65 or older, and Medicaid, which covers individuals with limited resources.

-Tricare, a government program that provides military personnel with civilian healthcare benefits, is also a victim of false claims and fraudulent activity.
+Tricare, a government program that provides military personnel with civilian healthcare benefits, is also susceptible to false claims and fraudulent activity.
 Tricare enrollment is open to active service members and their families, National Guard and Reserve members, and retirees.
 The United States Department of Defense Military Health System administers Tricare, although the government has contracts with several large private insurance corporations to provide claims processing, administrative functions and customer service.

-Baum, Hedlund, Aristei & Goldman Announces that NeuroScience / Pharmasan Labs Pays $8.5 Million to Settle Whistleblower Lawsuit
+Baum Hedlund Aristei & Goldman Announces that NeuroScience/ Pharmasan Labs Pays $8.5 Million to Settle Whistleblower Laawsuit

 Types of Healthcare Fraud Schemes

 Healthcare fraud can be found in all parts of the nation’s healthcare system, including medical clinics, hospitals, nursing homes, residential care facilities, and home healthcare companies.

 Some of the most common schemes used to defraud government healthcare programs include:

 - Billing for products or services that were never provided.